 The Daily Grind’s absence has affected students and the University alike.
 The coffee stand employed 20 students, who have not been able to work this semester.

 “Up to this point in the fall semester last year, we had almost $75,00 in sales, which of course, we don’t have any of this year,” Stephens said.
 “I’ve got 20 employees who haven’t worked all semester.
 The employees really take pride and love the Daily Grind and want to work here.”

 Stephens hopes to have a soft opening for the new Daily Grind by next Sunday, Dec.
-10, that all electrical and plumbing systems will be completed by this Wednesday, Dec.
+10, that all electrical and plumbing systems will set after Whitton Plumbing drain cleaning Mesa have completed their work by this Wednesday, Dec.
 6, and that inspections will be completed by next Friday, Dec.
 8 to begin training the employees.

 “We recognize that there was a need here,” she said.
 “We have had some sort of coffee business for 20 years here in the library, and even if we don’t make money, we still know we need to be here.
 It’s providing a service for the students.”